cppbuildenv/buildenv/README.md

 ```
 $ ./buildenv -ui

+ Welcome to buildenv!
-Please choose one from the menu...
+    Please choose an option from the menu below...

-    1. Init or sync buildenv's config repo.
+  > 1. Init or sync buildenv's config repo.
-    2. Create a new platform, it requires completion later.
+    2. Create a new platform.
-    3. Choose a platform as your build environment.
+    3. Select your current platform.
-    4. Integrate buildenv.
+    4. Create a new project.
+    5. Select your current project.
+    6. Integrate buildenv, then you can run it everywhere.
-  > 5. About and usage.
+    7. About and usage.

     ↑/k up • ↓/j down • q quit • ? more
 ```

 选择`5`并回车，即可进入使用说明：